nginxinc/ansible-role-nginx/CONTRIBUTING.md

 *   The NGINX Ansible role is written in `yaml` and supports open source NGINX, NGINX Plus, NGINX Amplify, and NGINX Unit.
 *   The project follows the standard [Ansible role directory structure](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html)
-    *   The main code is found at `tasks/`
+    *   The main code is found in `tasks/`
-    *   The main variables can be found at `defaults/main/`
+    *   The main variables can be found in `defaults/main/`
-    *   Configuration templates for NGINX can be found at `templates/`
+    *   Configuration templates for NGINX can be found in `templates/`
     *   [Molecule](https://molecule.readthedocs.io/) tests can be found in `molecule/`.
-    *   CI/CD is done via Travis using `.travis.yml` Deployment yaml files, and Helm files are found at `deployments/`
+    *   CI/CD is done via Travis using `.travis.yml` deployment yaml files

 ## Contributing